alex-176/cpp_lib_updates/README.md

 lib2 defines: `inline int bar() { return 20; }`

-an app is using both lib1 and lib2. if `bar` was not inlined (it's possible) then loader will resolve both bar functions to point to one of them. it violates [ODR](https://en.cppreference.com/w/cpp/language/definition).
+An app is using both lib1 and lib2. if `bar` was not inlined (it's possible) then loader will resolve both bar functions to point to one of them. it violates [ODR](https://en.cppreference.com/w/cpp/language/definition).
 To fix it we reside the inline code inside its own inline namespace and in case of any change we update the name of the inline namespace:

 `include/A/api.hpp`:
 ```cpp